HackerYou/HYFallBootcamp2014/1-HTML-CSS/week3/Day 5/1-css_preprocessors.md

 ## Nested Rules
 You can nest selectors instead of using long selector names.
 This keeps your stylesheet organized and saves some space.
+You can even tack on pseudo selectors in a nested rule using the `&` symbol!

 SASS: